 NOTE: The following summary information is to help with hike selection and is not intended to be used for hiking the trail.
 For your safety and enjoyment, please obtain a copy of Sedona Hiking Guide which is available here.

-Summary: A hike along the bank of Oak Creek
+Summary: A hike that takes you to the banks of Oak Creek

 Challenge Level: Moderate